We Tested the Best Backpacks for 2025: See Our Reviews

 • Not the most accessible main compartment

-• Laptop sleeve could use more padding
+• The laptop sleeve could use more padding

 • Loose straps hanging around